Terraform 13 - for_each - Test Drive

 "Buy Me A Coffee"

-🚀Terraform 0.13 is the new trend in the Terraform world IaC and one of the new features is the most wanted for_each🚀.
+Terraform 0.13 is the latest trend in the Terraform IaC world, and one of its most anticipated features is the new for_each capability.

-This allows me to define multiple instances in one block by using a map and of course leveraging the module… so the amount of code is reduced considerably
+The for_each feature allows you to define multiple instances in a single block by using a map, leveraging modules to reduce the amount of code significantly.

-I decided to start modifying my infrastructure to take advantage of this new features and today I started with the for_each one you can refer to Terraform 13 Changelog to find more information about those new changes.
+I decided to start modifying my infrastructure to take advantage of these new features, beginning with for_each.
+You can refer to the Terraform 13 Changelog for more information about these changes.

 module "rg-dmz" {